Audiobook Narrator, Actress, Writer, Podcaster

 DSC09697.jpg

-Check out my Instagram @TheRealSelmaD
+Check out Selma’s Instagram @TheRealSelmaD

 Socials_BTS_Option2.jpg